 The diagram below shows a typical centrifuge-based WVO/UCO/Brown-Grease recovery plant layout.
 A description of each step of the process follows the schematic.

 Would you please read our article about using our disc-stack centrifuge for yellow grease purification?

 The incoming collected WVO is dumped into the collection tank, as shown.
 This tank is typically agitated to keep the sludge from settling.
 It is advisable to keep this tank heated to reduce the thermal load on the system heater.
 Special consideration is given to the tank design to alleviate sludge-blocking issues.

 In this bypass mode, the pump also acts as an agitator to keep the tank from settling.
-It is critical to protect the pump from WVO-specific issues, which we design into our system.
+We must protect the pump from WVO-specific issues, which we design into our system.

 For maximum centrifuge separation efficiency, the WVO needs to be hot!
 The ideal processing temperature is around 180 F. An inline heater (or heat exchanger) is perfect because it only heats the oil in the process instead of heating the entire tank of 1000s of gallons.